COVID-19: 5 ways to make life easier for you and your family

 - Online grocery shopping

-Other than the large supermarket chains such as Cold Storage and NTUC FairPrice, you can tap on Singapore Deli and Grocer and EAMart for your everyday needs.
-Get up to 20% off your first order and further savings off subsequent orders - hooray for great deals!
+In addition to the large supermarket chains such as Cold Storage and Giant, you can tap on RedMart and SG Food United for your everyday needs.

 - Food delivery